 Mexico City is awesome and while I could recommend two weeks worth of things to do in the capital alone, I think if you have two weeks to spend in Mexico, you should definitely get out of the city limits and check out all of the other beautiful places that central Mexico has to offer.

 A Two Week Mexico Itinerary – Central Mexico

 Flying into Mexico City

-The best and cheapest airport to fly into for this region is Mexico City.
+The best and cheapest airport to fly into for this region is the Mexico City airport.
 It’s one of the biggest airports and hubs for the country and you can easily fly here from any major city in the US.

 I usually check Skyscanner first to see what the cheapest days to fly are (generally Tuesdays and Wednesdays FYI), then I’ll go to those companies’ websites and see if they’re selling them for cheaper.